third-culture-software/bhima/docs/en/finance/core-concepts/debtor-groups.md

 The "Subscriptions" section in the debtor group management module allows administrators to configure group-specific fees and subsidies.
 The available subscription types include:

   1. **Invoicing Fees**: Adds a percentage increase to the total invoice amount.
-Multiple invoicing fees are applied sequentially, not compounded.
+Multiple invoicing fees are sequentially to the base price, not compounding upon each other.
   2. **Subsidies**: Reduces the total invoice amount by a percentage.
-Like invoicing fees, multiple subsidies are applied sequentially, not compounded.
+Like invoicing fees, multiple subsidies are applied sequentially to the base price, not compounding upon each other.

 For more information on invoicing, see the [../bookkeeping/patient-invoices.md](Patient Invoices) documentation.